-- Hepatitis B infection in people who carry the virus in their blood.
-If you are a carrier of the hepatitis B virus (a virus that affects the liver), the virus can become active while you use Enbrel.
+- Previous Hepatitis B infection.
+If you have been previously infected with the hepatitis B virus (a virus that affects the liver), the virus can become active while you use Enbrel.
 Your doctor may do a blood test before you start treatment with Enbrel and while you use Enbrel.

 - Nervous system problems.
 Rarely, people who use TNF-blocker medicines have developed nervous system problems such as multiple sclerosis, seizures, or inflammation of the nerves of the eyes.
 Tell your doctor right away if you get any of these symptoms: numbness or tingling in any part of your body, vision changes, weakness in your arms and legs, and dizziness.

 - Blood problems.
 Low blood counts have been seen with other TNF-blocker medicines.
 Your body may not make enough of the blood cells that help fight infections or help stop bleeding.
 Symptoms include fever, bruising or bleeding very easily, or looking pale.

 - Heart failure including new heart failure or worsening of heart failure you already have.
 New or worse heart failure can happen in people who use TNF-blocker medicines like Enbrel.
 If you have heart failure your condition should be watched closely while you take Enbrel.
 Call your doctor right away if you get new or worsening symptoms of heart failure while taking Enbrel, such as shortness of breath or swelling of your lower legs or feet.